TinkerTools/tinker-gpu/doc/manual/m/install/tinker.rst

-   Alternatively, remove the directory *tinker-gpu/tinker* and clone `Tinker from GitHub <https://github.com/tinkertools/tinker>`_ to replace the deleted directory, then checkout the required version **4f11c0d4**.
+   Alternatively, remove the directory *tinker-gpu/tinker* and clone `Tinker from GitHub <https://github.com/tinkertools/tinker>`_ to replace the deleted directory, then checkout the required version, currently Tinker commit 4f11c0d4.

    .. code-block:: bash